hirememorey/yesand-music/ARCHITECTURE.md

 **🎯 USER-CENTRIC QUALITY PRIORITY**: The current focus is on implementing a **User-Centric Quality System** that learns and adapts to each user's unique musical preferences.
 This includes building personalized quality profiles, adaptive generation engines, and user-controlled quality systems to ensure generated patterns match each user's individual taste and creative vision.

+**🚀 REAL-TIME ENHANCEMENT SYSTEM**: The project now includes a **Real-Time Ardour Enhancement System** that provides live LLM-powered track enhancement with real-time project context monitoring via OSC.
+This system represents the evolution from file-based to real-time DAW integration, ensuring musicians always work with current project state for accurate and relevant enhancements.

 ## System Architecture

+### Traditional Command-Based Architecture
 ```
 Natural Language → Command Parser → Control Plane → Contextual Intelligence → Visual Feedback Display
        ↓                ↓                ↓              ↓                        ↓